Terms and Conditions of SAAS Agreement

 4.2 The Provider shall where practicable give to the Customer prior written notice of scheduled Maintenance Services that are likely to affect the availability of the Services or are likely to have a material negative impact upon the Services, without prejudice to the Provider’s other notice obligations under this Agreement.

-4.3 The Provider shall give to the Customer five (5) Business Days’ prior written notice of the application of an Upgrade to the Platform.
+4.3 The Provider shall notify the Customer prior to the application of any Upgrade or Update to the Platform.

-4.6 The Provider may suspend the provision of the Maintenance Services if any amount due to be paid by the Customer to the Provider under this Agreement is overdue, and the Provider has given to the Customer at least 7 days' written notice, following the amount becoming overdue, of its intention to suspend the Maintenance Services on this basis.
+4.5 The Provider may suspend the provision of the Maintenance Services if any amount due to be paid by the Customer to the Provider under this Agreement is overdue for a period of more than seven (7) days, and the Provider has given to the Customer at least 7 days’ written notice via email, following the amount becoming overdue, of its intention to suspend the Maintenance Services on this basis.

 5. Support Services

 5.1 The Provider shall provide the Support Services to the Customer during the Term.

 5.2 The Provider shall make available technical and application support via email and helpdesk during Business Hours.

 5.3 The Provider shall provide the Support Services with reasonable skill and care.